SI-Gen/jportal2/docs/Tutorials/creating-our-first-table.md

 Finally, we get to **line 103-125**.
 This is a method called execute(), which does exactly what it says, it executes the quert defined above in get_statement, and reads back the inserted ID field that was returned.

+We aren't going to go through the the remainder of the generated code, because it is all essentially a repetition of **lines 46-122**, albeit for the other built-in queries we wanted, i.e. Update, SelectOne and DeleteOne.
+### Query our database using Python

+### Summary
 At this point, take a step back and consider the power of JPortal2.
 If you look at our initial SI file, you will see that in 17 lines, we defined a database, a schema, a table with 5 fields, and a complex insert statement.
 Using these 17 lines we generated nearly 20 lines of Postgres Specific DDL, and over a 100 lines of Python code.
 That is a huge amount of code you didn't need to write or think about.

-We aren't going to go through the the remainder of the generated code, because it is all essentially a repetition of **lines 46-122**, albeit for the other built-in queries we wanted, i.e. Update, SelectOne and DeleteOne.